-Applying Newton's Second Law Before you write net force equations, it is critical to determine whether the system is accelerating in a particular direction.
+Applying Newton's Second Law

+Before you write net force equations, it is critical to determine whether the system is accelerating in a particular direction.
 If the acceleration is zero in a particular direction, then the net force is zero in that direction.
+Similarly, if the acceleration is nonzero in a particular direction, then the net force is described by the equation:

+$F{\text{net}} = ma$.

-Similarly, if the acceleration is nonzero in a particular direction, then the net force is described by the equation: $F{\text{net}} = ma$ .
-For example, if the system is accelerating in the horizontal direction, but it is not accelerating in the vertical direction, then you will have the following conclusions: $$F{\text{net }x} = ma,$$ $F{\text{net }y} = 0.$ 4.57 4.58 You will need this information in order to determine unknown forces acting in a system.
+For example, if the system is accelerating in the horizontal direction, but it is not accelerating in the vertical direction, then you will have the following conclusions: $$F{\text{net }x} = ma, 4.57$$ $$F{\text{net } v} = 0.$$ 4.58 You will need this information in order to determine unknown forces acting in a system.
 Step 4.
 As always, check the solution to see whether it is reasonable.
 In some cases, this is obvious.
 For example, it is reasonable to find that friction causes an object to slide down an incline more slowly than when no friction exists.
 In practice, intuition develops gradually through problem solving, and with experience it becomes progressively easier to judge whether an answer is reasonable.
 Another way to check your solution is to check the units.
 If you are solving for force and end up with units of m/s, then you have made a mistake.

-4.7 Further Applications of Newton's Laws of Motion There are many interesting applications of Newton's laws of motion, a few more of which are presented in this section.
+4.7 Further Applications of Newton's Laws of Motion LEARNING OBJECTIVES By the end of this section, you will be able to: - Apply problem-solving techniques to solve for quantities in more complex systems of forces. - Integrate concepts from kinematics to solve problems using Newton's laws of motion.
+There are many interesting applications of Newton's laws of motion, a few more of which are presented in this section.
 These serve also to illustrate some further subtleties of physics and to help build problem-solving skills.

-EXAMPLE 4.7 Drag Force on a Barge Suppose two tugboats push on a barge at different angles, as shown in Figure 4.22.
-The first tugboat exerts a force of $2.7 \times 10^5$ N in the x-direction, and the second tugboat exerts a force of $3.6 \times 10^5$ N in the y-direction.
+Drag Force on a Barge Suppose two tugboats push on a barge at different angles, as shown in Figure 4.21.
+The first tugboat exerts a force of 2.7×10^5 N in the y-direction, and the second tugboat exerts a force of 3.6×10^5 N in the y-direction.